Skip to main content

 Sarah and Penny are in the shower and don't hear the noise of breaking glass from downstairs.

-The figure enters the house and not liking the light, smashes a lamp then makes it way upstairs.
+The figure enters the house and, not liking the light, smashes a lamp, then makes its way upstairs.

 Forty-Four

-Wallace is in his office thinking about Stuart Lawrence, John Kirkland, Sarah Potter, Penny Allen and Jonathan Ashton.
+Wallace is in his office thinking about Stuart Lawrence, John Kirkland, Sarah Potter, Penny Allen, and Jonathan Ashton.
 Was the same person responsible for all five?
-The women's intenstines had been fashioned into the letters "A" and "N".
+The women's intestines had been fashioned into the letters "A" and "N".
 Cutler enters the room despite Dayton preventing him and demands to know when they are going to find the murderer of another one of his employees.
 Is he going to be next?
 What is Wallace doing to find the killer?
 He tells Wallace that he wants results fast.
 Wallace tells him to get out, which he does.
-Just then Dayton tells Wallace another child has been taken, five year old Julie Craig.
+Just then, Dayton tells Wallace another child has been taken, five-year-old Julie Craig.

 Forty-Five

 Frank King watches as tar is poured into the would-be car park at the leisure centre building site.
 David Holmes switches off his JCB and climbs out of it.
-The metal arm breaks free and the bucket swings round and cuts him half just above the waist.
+The metal arm breaks free and the bucket swings round and cuts him in half, just above the waist.

 Forty-Six